Yingiya Mark Guyula: Career

+Political views

+Guyula was one of four MLAs who opposed a bill that decriminalised abortion in the Northern Territory.

+During his time in parliament, Guyula has advocated for policies and programs that respect and work with Yolŋu law, culture and language.

 Guyula is opposed to fracking in the Northern Territory and has stated his support for the development of the renewable energy industry.
 He has said in parliament in relation to the NT Government's decision to lift the moratorium on fracking that, "Strong action on climate change means that we do not support fracking and we move towards renewable energy.